Insaida/nscctf-quals/README.md

 # Installation

-The FBCTF platform was designed with flexibility in mind, allowing for different types of installations depending on the needs of the end user.
-The FBCTF platform can be installed either in Development Mode, or Production Mode.
+The nscctf platform was designed with flexibility in mind, allowing for different types of installations depending on the needs of the end user.
+The nscctf platform can be installed either in Development Mode, or Production Mode.

 [Quick Setup Guide](https://github.com/facebook/fbctf/wiki/Quick-Setup-Guide) (_Recommended Installation_)